Sedentary behaviour are activities where you spend a lot of time not using energy. These can include, sleeping, lying down, sitting,

 An Exercise Physiologist can work with you to develop a tailored exercise program that is safe and suitable for your individual needs.

-We have a great article written by an Exercise Physiologist on exercise and arthritis here
+We have a great article written by an Exercise Physiologist on Exercise and Arthritis

 Its important to know: